levin-riegner/flutter-template/README.md

 - Use it directly as `Flogger.level("Message")`.<br>
   *Example: Flogger.info("LaunchCompleted");*
 - External log listeners are configured inside the [Dependencies](lib/util/dependencies.dart) class.
-    > Papertrail is already available on this template.
+    > [Papertrail](https://papertrailapp.com/dashboard) is already available on this template.
+It will log the first 6 characters of the userId when available along with other useful platform data.

 ### Firebase
 1. Create a new Firebase Project that will contain: